ChinmayPillai/Multi-Particle_Force_Simulator/README.md

 t_final: Time till which system is made to evolve

-Engine: Specify whether to simulate Gravity or Electrostatic force taking the other to be negligible
+Engine: Specify whether to simulate Gravity or Electrostatic force taking the other to be negligible [either GravitySim() or ElectroStaticSim()]

 ## Animate.py